SalvadorRomo/CafsPy/README.md

 X_algarrobo = (algarrobo_x-algarrobo_x.min())/(algarrobo_x.max()-algarrobo_x.min())

 ```
 Once the data is prepared, is important to define the classfication algorithm from sklearn that you want to work with.
-For this little sample, we will wotk with *kNN* .
+For this little sample, we will work with *kNN* .

 ```
 from sklearn.neighbors import KNeighborsClassifier lr_algo = KNeighborsClassifier(n_neighbors=3)
 ```

 Secondly, we need to definte the interaction **t**.
 Remember that this represent the interaction between any feature, this means that it will generate all subsets of size **t** btween any feature available.
-Hence, the complexity will increase. for that reason on the following papaer a deep anaylisis was done to get the best interaction level.
+Hence, the complexity will increase. for that reason on the following paper a deep anaylisis was done to get the best interaction level.
 This sample will work on **t=2**, and number of iteration **T=10**.
 The **print_logs** will show the best features selected at each iteration.

 ```
   scores_list,feature_list = ICAFS(X_algarrobo,y_algarrobo,t=2,T=10,lr=lr_algo,print_logs=True)